New and expanded consumer protections, additional financial help, and more flexible enrollment are here.

-The amount of financial help you receive to pay for health insurance is largely based on your annual household income, so when you enroll in coverage, it’s important to estimate your income for the upcoming year as accurately as possible.
-If you don’t, you’ll have to pay back the excess credits you received at the end of that tax year.
-Due to a pandemic relief law, people who miscalculated their income didn’t have to pay back that subsidy money for the 2020 tax year, but for 2021 and 2022 that exemption is no longer in effect.
-Make sure when applying for subsidies, you use a good estimate of your 2022 income.
+The amount of financial help (subsidies) you receive to pay for health insurance is largely based on your annual household income, so when you enroll in coverage, it’s important to estimate your income for the upcoming year as accurately as possible.
+If you don’t, you’ll have to pay back the excess financial help you received at the end of that tax year.
+Due to a pandemic relief law, people who miscalculated their income didn’t have to pay back any excess subsidy money for the 2020 tax year, but for tax year 2021 and beyond that exception is no longer in effect.
+Make sure when applying for subsidies, you use the best estimate of your 2022 income.
 If your income changes during the year, report it right away.

 Public Charge Rule Reversed

-As part of the Trump administration’s additions to the public charge rule, the amount of government assistance a person received for health insurance could negatively impact certain immigration applications.
+As part of the Trump administration’s additions to the public charge rule, the amount of government assistance a person received for health insurance could negatively impact their application for certain immigration statuses.
 This discouraged many people who immigrated to the United States from applying for or keeping their coverage due to worry that it could negatively impact their immigration status.